Size : 74.037 Kb

-92nd ANNUAL FRESNO CITY AMATEUR GOLF CHAMPIONSHIP
+2021 FRESNO CITY AMATEUR GOLF CHAMPIONSHIP

 of Golf effective January 2019, the following Local Rules and Terms of the Competition

-Individual stroke play played over three rounds of 18 holes each.
+FORMAT AND SCHEDULE: Individual stroke play.
+Three rounds of 18 holes each.
 Low 40 and ties advance to third round.

 TIES: Ties for first place only will be decided by sudden death playoff commencing at hole number 18, then hole numbers 17 and 18 looped as necessary.
 All other ties will split the prizes for the places they tie.

 SERIOUS MISCONDUCT: All players are expected to play in the spirit of the game by acting with integrity, showing consideration to others and taking good care of the course.
 The Committee may disqualify a player for acting contrary to the spirit of the game if it finds that the player has committed serious misconduct.
 (Rule 1.2a).

 PLAYER CARTS AND SPECTATOR CARTS: The NCGA Hard Card is modified to allow a maximum of three carts per group.
 One person per cart.
 Absent advance approval by the Rules Chairman, spectator carts are prohibited.

 OFFICIAL TIME/TIME OF STARTING: The clock at the tee where the player begins his